 The Division of Geriatrics and Palliative Medicine health care practitioners provide comprehensive interdisciplinary geriatrics and palliative clinical services to adults both in the hospital and community, and have a strong commitment to high-quality compassionate care, promoting wellness and improving the quality of life for their patients.
 An overview of these Division clinical services is described below:

-The Division provides care to older patients through two significant inpatient care services at New-York Presbyterian Hospital/Weill Cornell Medical Center: 1) an Acute Care for the Elderly (ACE) Unit which delivers state-of-the art inpatient medical services by highly trained staff with expertise in aging, using an inter-professional team approach; and 2) a Geriatrics Consultation Service, which provides expert consultation throughout the hospital and continuity of care for hospitalized geriatric patients of the Irving Sherwood Wright Center on Aging.
+The Division provides care to older patients through two significant inpatient care services at New-York Presbyterian Hospital/Weill Cornell Medical Center: 1) an Acute Care for Elders (ACE) Unit which delivers state-of-the art inpatient medical services by highly trained staff with expertise in aging, using an inter-professional team approach; and 2) a Geriatrics Consultation Service, which provides expert consultation throughout the hospital and continuity of care for hospitalized geriatric patients of the Irving Sherwood Center on Aging.

 The Inpatient Palliative Care Consultation Service consists of an interdisciplinary team which provides supportive care to adult inpatients and their families in the areas of symptom management and medical treatment for those with advanced chronic illness and at the end of life.
 The Palliative Care Consultation Team also provides patients and families with information needed to make informed and difficult care choices, and offers psychosocial, emotional and spiritual support.